Eligible families are able to access high speed Internet service packages for $9.99 per month from participating Internet Service Providers.

 Our participation builds on the work of our low-cost high speed internet program Connected for Success.
 Launched in 2013, Rogers partners with non-proﬁt housing organizations across our Cable footprint in Ontario, New Brunswick and Newfoundland for rent-geared-to-income and subsidized tenants.

 Connecting Families will help bridge the digital divide for low-income Canadian families who may struggle to aﬀord access to home Internet.
 Participating internet providers, including Rogers, Bell, Cogeco, SaskTel, Shaw, TELUS and Videotron, will voluntarily oﬀer discounted home Internet service to randomly selected families who currently receive the maximum Canada Child Benefit.

 Rogers will oﬀer the same product as Connected for Success, which includes 25 Mbps download speed, 100 GB of data usage, a free installation and modem rental for $9.99/month + taxes.

 How do I ﬁnd out if I qualify for Connecting Families?

 Families who currently received a maximum Canada Child Benefit will be selected randomly to participate in this initiative.
-They will be contacted directly by the Government of Canada through a direct mail-out, starting at the launch of the initiative in November 2018.
+They will be contacted directly by the Government of Canada through a direct mail-out.
 Instructions on how to apply for the program will be provided in the letter.